 The story of Mia...

-June 2017 is National Microchipping Month, and this story goes to show why it is so important to microchip your cat, and to keep the details up to date!
+This is another recent story that goes to show why it is so important to microchip your cat, and to keep the details up to date!

 Lost and Found Officer, Phil Metcalf, contacted Georgina and gave her advice as to how to find Mia, and Clare, who looks after the administration of the branches Lost and Found, also posted her photo on our dedicated Lost and Found Facebook page.
 Georgina was asked to advise us when Mia returned home.
 Nothing was heard for almost 2 months and then we were contacted by Georgina on 16th May, to say that Mia had been found alive in Norfolk!
 Mia had been handed into a vets, who had then contacted her.
 The story as to how she got there and was found can perhaps best be told by Georgina...